-Below are short descriptions of some of the research areas studied by Luther biology faculty.
+Listed on this page are short descriptions of some of the research areas studied by Luther biology faculty.
 Students interested in becoming involved in one of these areas of research should contact the faculty member directly.

-Evolutionary Plant Ecology & Genetics - Dr. Baack and his collaborators work on multiple projects examining aspects of plant evolution and ecology, including gene flow between crops and their wild relatives in sunflowers; the evolutionary origins of the crop sunflower; the effect of nuclear-cytoplasmic interactions on hybridization and species barriers; genome doubling and the origin of plant species; genome size evolution; and the evolutionary response of native species to invasive species.
+Evolutionary Plant Ecology & Genetics - Dr. Baack and his collaborators work on multiple projects examining aspects of plant evolution and ecology, including gene flow between crops and their wild relatives in sunflowers, the evolutionary origins of the crop sunflower, the effect of nuclear-cytoplasmic interactions on hybridization and species barriers, genome doubling and the origin of plant species, genome size evolution, and the evolutionary response of native species to invasive species.

 Pulmonary Physiology - Dr. Eichinger and student collaborators are exploring factors which regulate blood flow through the lungs following exercise or high altitude exposure.

 Endocrinology - A second area of research by Dr. Eichinger and students examines the hormonal responses to short and long-term exercise in human subjects.

 Investigating surface colonization by bacteria - Dr. Enos-Berlage is interested in how bacteria colonize surfaces and use the marine bacterium Vibrio parahaemolyticus as a model system.
 V. parahaemolyticus actively colonizes and spreads over solid surfaces and forms tremendous biofilms.
 Dr. Enos is interested in the mechanisms this organism uses to attach to surfaces and develop into complex, surface-attached communities.
 In particular, she is interested in the gene products that are involved in these processes and their regulation.
 Current work involves the use of genetic, molecular, and microscopy techniques.